srid/ema-template/content/concepts/cli.md

 1. `-C <dir>`: specifies the "input directory" (current working directory by default)
 2. `gen` subcommand: generates the static site, instead of starting up the dev server

-The "input directory" is not used by Ema, but is meant to be used by your application.
+Ema (`runEma`) will change the current directory to the "input directory" before running your application code.
 It, along with the "gen" subcommand (if used), is passed as the `Ema.CLI.Action` type to your `render` function.
 You can also use `runEmaWith` if you are manually handling the CLI arguments yourself.